 Naschmarkt In Vienna

 Vienna Attractions.
-The Naschmarkt is not one of Vienna’s tourist attractions but my mother’s weekly food and bargain hunting ground.
+Not only is Naschmarkt is a tourist attraction but my mother’s weekly deli and vintage hunting ground.
 At the flea market, she loves to bargain and has made lots of friends among the sellers as she performs her weekly Naschmarkt ritual.

-Listed Naschmarkt includes a food and flea market and is our best window to Vienna’s Balkan tradition.
-The many Slavic, Polish and Turkish food stalls and sellers there have that lovely (South-)Eastern European flair that remind me how much my hometown is at the heart of Central Europe, and that “the Balkans start in Vienna,” (Prince Metternich, top negotiator at the Vienna Congress).
-The large boulevard is right in the middle between Rechte Wienzeile and Linke Wienzeile, off Karlsplatz, and sits on top of a roof which covers the Wien river.
-More about the Naschmarkt, tastiest of all top Vienna attractions.
+Locationwise, the large boulevard is right in the middle between Rechte Wienzeile and Linke Wienzeile, off Karlsplatz, and sits on top of a roof which covers the Wien river.
+Explore more about the Naschmarkt, tastiest of all top Vienna attractions.

 Vienna Attractions.
 The river Danube in Vienna splits into four different arms.
 Each has its own character, attractions and summer festivals.
 This photo shows a view from the 160 metre observation deck of the Danube Tower.